-By going to pick your lane, you already have some expectations, you know your situation and what can be done about it.
-If you are late, you will pay for fast track, if you are on time and you have no issues standing in the queue, you will go for regular lane.
-Same applies to business processes which throughput work.
-Kanban system is exactly about organizing and executing planned work, while classes of service help to manage expectations and define structure for process.
+By going to pick your lane, you already have some expectations.
+You know your situation and what can be done about it.
+If you are late, you will pay for the fast track.
+If you are on time and you have no issues standing in the queue, you will go for a regular lane.
+The same applies to business processes that throughput work.
+The Kanban system is exactly about organizing and executing planned work, while classes of service help to manage expectations and define a structure for the process.

 All classes are defined by focusing on the cost of delay.
 Which helps to measure business impact if something is done later than earlier or first instead of last.
 It works as a perfect guidance tool when people responsible for work organization need to select priorities for each task.

-Just like the fast track at airports – Expedite class is reserved for high urgency high impact items.
-Meaning that whenever a task is put into this class specialists who handle tasks must take from this class first.
-Cost of delay rises fast over time for such tasks.
+Just like the fast track at airports – Expedite class is reserved for high urgency, high-impact items.
+This means that specialists who handle tasks must take from this class first whenever a task is put into this class.
+The cost of delay rises fast over time for such tasks.
 On the other hand, expedite approach without firm control can create a problem if there are too many expedite tasks – your process gets flooded.
 Resulting in artificial delays for other classes of tasks.

 Let’s imagine a case – Software Development Kanban.
-The team will have at least two different work item types like tasks and bugs.
-So that gives us two different classes of service based on work item type – bugs can be urgent or in other words expedite.
-Tasks can be either standard or fixed date.
+The team will have at least two different work items types, like tasks and bugs.
+So that gives us two different classes of service based on work item type – bugs can be urgent or, in other words, expedite.
+Tasks can be either standard or fixed dates.
 Great, we just agreed on classification.
 How should we implement that in software?
-Simple choice would be to use swimlanes just like in the below example.
+A simple choice would be to use swimlanes like in the example below.